owentechnologist/WebRateLimiter/README.md

 This example embeds a Java webserver ( https://sparkjava.com/documentation )

 #### This web-app is the front end of a micro-services demo involving a deduper and a search lookup.
+Not mentioned in the following diagram is the use of <em>Strings</em> as expiring request tokens as well as <em>TopK</em> for reporting all incoming submissions for city name cleanup (including those that are not processed)

 ![UI](multimodalRedis.png)